 The following article by IIRP Assistant Director for Communications Laura Mirsky and IIRP Trainer and Consultant Steve Korr appeared in Principal Leadership, Vol. 14, February 2014.
 The publication coincides with a presentation by Korr at the National Association of School Principals' 2014 Ignite Conference.
-You may also download a printable pdf of this article.

 How can schools teach high-level academic content effectively and also promote students’ social and emotional development and help them become better members of society?
 Those goals are not mutually exclusive; they feed each other.
 Restorative practices provide an overarching philosophy and specific strategies that develop relationships, communication, empathy, and accountability and support school climates that enable learning to flourish.